Can You Cancel Car Insurance Anytime?

 Technically, you can cancel your car insurance coverage anytime — but if you want to avoid extra costs, you’ll need to do some advanced planning.
 The circumstances in which you cancel will determine if you could have to pay a penalty.
 It is best to request a car insurance cancellation to help avoid penalties.
 Canceling immediately after purchasing a car insurance policy is the most likely reason for being charged a fee.

 Every insurance carrier has its own policy on cancellation.
 It is important to look at the fine print in your insurance package or speak with an authorized representative.

 Still, Owe Money?

-Many policyholders still owe on their car insurance after the policy is canceled.
+Many policyholders still owe money on their car insurance after the policy is canceled.
 If you cancel car insurance within the grace period, it is very likely you will still owe money on the policy.
 A grace period provides coverage for a specified number of days past your payment due date.
 But that doesn’t mean you can get a free few weeks of coverage just by switching insurers: The only way to get out of paying for those days of coverage is to provide proof of coverage through another carrier.
-Owing for the days you were covered under your policy, is not considered a fee.
+Owing for the days you were covered under your policy is not considered a fee.
 It is considered paying for coverage you used.

 Cancel after Switching Car Insurance